sighupio/fury-kubernetes-aws/katalog/cluster-autoscaler/README.md

 ...
 ```

+Refer to the Terraform module [iam-for-cluster-autoscaler](../../modules/iam-for-cluster-autoscaler) to create the
+IAM role and the required kustomize patches automatically.

-you need then to patch the service account, the cluster name (for example `mycluster`) and the region (for example `eu-west-1`) as follows:
+If still you want to create everything manually without using our Terraform Module, you need to patch the service account, the cluster name
+(for example `mycluster`) and the region (for example `eu-west-1`) as follows:

 `sa-patch.yaml`
 ```yaml